No Homecoming for Boko Haram Victims—One Woman’s Story of Scorn, Sorrow and Saving Faith

 But it had only just begun.

-Though the young Nigerian woman carried a child she thought she could never love, she was at least free from the violence, the constant rape, the incessant torment from her captors that she had endured ever since the day Boko Haram guerilla fighters attacked her village, killing her father and forcing her and other young Christian girls into waiting vehicles.
+Though the young Nigerian woman carried a child she thought she could never love, she was at least free from the violence, the constant rape, the incessant torment from her captors that she had endured ever since the day an extremist group that is located primarily in Northern Nigeria guerilla fighters attacked her village, killing her father and forcing her and other young Christian girls into waiting vehicles.
 They were taken into the dense Sambisa Forest where the terrorist group had established their rape camps.

-The Boko Haram hallmark is brutal violence: suicide bombings, mass murder, forced conscription of young men and boys, and the destruction of villages, towns, churches, markets, and schools.
-But Boko Haram is perhaps best known for its widespread abduction of women and girls—an estimated 3,000 since 2009.
+The an extremist group that is located primarily in Northern Nigeria hallmark is brutal violence: suicide bombings, mass murder, forced conscription of young men and boys, and the destruction of villages, towns, churches, markets, and schools.
+But an extremist group that is located primarily in Northern Nigeria is perhaps best known for its widespread abduction of women and girls—an estimated 3,000 since 2009.

 Since last year, the group has expanded to Cameroon, Chad, and Niger and has pledged allegiance to the self-proclaimed Islamic State (also known as ISIS).